roozbehaghabarari/pde-solidification-matlab-materials-science/README.md

     Time step selected based on the Fourier number (0.1) to ensure stability (theoretical limit: 0.375)

-    Evaluation of temperature and solid fraction at:
+    Evaluation of temperature and solidification fraction at:

-        x=y=0.1905 mx=y=0.1905m (center of the ingot quarter)
+        x = y = 0.1905 m (center of the ingot quarter)

-        x=y=0.381 mx=y=0.381m (center of the ingot)
+        x = y = 0.381 m (center of the ingot)

     Visualization of isotherms and solidification fronts over time

 ## Documentation

 The repository includes a comprehensive report (DOCUMENT.pdf) that provides an in-depth explanation of the PDE model's mathematical formulation, the numerical method employed, and the stability considerations for the explicit finite difference scheme used in the simulation.
 It also details the simulation parameters, such as the initial and boundary conditions, thermophysical properties, and grid setup, while discussing the assumptions made during model development.
-Furthermore, the report includes a thorough analysis and interpretation of the results, covering the temperature evolution, isotherms, and solid fraction over time at key locations within the steel ingot.
+Furthermore, the report includes a thorough analysis and interpretation of the results, covering the temperature evolution, isotherms, and solidification fraction over time at key locations within the steel ingot.
 This documentation serves as both a technical guide and a detailed explanation of the methodology and findings of the simulation.

 ## Author